 Kari Kirschbaum, Land Protection Director

-Kari was hired in May of 2018, starting as the Land Protection Coordinator in May of 2018.
-Kari is responsible for stewardship of NWLT’s-owned conservation properties, and with providing technical assistance with preparation of baseline documentation and transactions for new conservation easement and conservation land donations and purchases.
+Kari was hired in May of 2018, starting as the Land Protection Coordinator.
+She is responsible for stewardship of NWLT’s-owned conservation properties and the project management for new conservation easement and conservation land donations and purchases.

 For 12 years Kari worked with the U.S. Forest Service as a wildlife biologist.
 During her time with the Forest Service, she worked in Pennsylvania, Ohio, and Minnesota on the Allegheny, Wayne, Superior and Chippewa National Forests.
 She worked on a wide array of projects including forest, wetland and grassland restorations.
 With the Forest Service she develop a broad background in planning and management of natural resources, including monitoring and management for wildlife, rare plants, ecosystem diversity and public use through a variety of tools, including timber harvest and prescribed fire.

 Kari grew up in Green Bay, WI.
 She attended UW-Madison, where she earned a B.S. in Biochemistry.
 She then attended the University of Michigan, where she earned a M.S. in Natural Resource Ecology & Management, studying the reproductive ecology of osprey in the Chesapeake Bay.

 After graduate school she worked for The Nature Conservancy in Michigan, running the volunteer program and implementing management on a preserve in southeast Michigan.
 She then worked in eastern Kentucky as a private lands biologist with the Kentucky Department of Fish & Wildlife Resources, where she helped private landowners develop conservation plans for their land and find funding to implement those plans.
 In 2006 she joined the U.S. Forest Service.